AnalysisWithBrett/Agoda-Webscaping/README.md

 ";
 ```
 ## Building the components for my automated webscraping
-The code for this is a loop and it is nearly 200 lines long, so I thought it would be better for me to walk you through the code separately.
+The code for this is a loop and it is nearly 200 lines long, so I thought it would be better for me to walk you through the code in chunks.

 ### Clicking the "Top Reviewed" Button
 This step is my personal choice.
 I noticed that the properties are arranged randomly in the default page so I created this code to click the "Top Reviewed" button as this will reorder the properties from highest to lowest number of reviews.
 This step is important for the loop.

 ![Sample](https://github.com/AnalysisWithBrett/Agoda-Webscaping/blob/main/top%20reviewed.png)

-Here is the following code the presses the "Top Reviewed Button"
+Here is the following code that presses the "Top Reviewed Button":
 ```bash
 # Clicking the top view button
 remDr$findElement(using = 'xpath', "//div[contains(@class, 'Box-sc-kv6pi1-0') and contains(@class, 'cRTyjI')]")$clickElement()